TritonRL: Training LLMs to Think and Code Triton Without Cheating

-\item $\texttt{func}$: A binary functionality verifier to detect whether $o^\text{code}$ constitutes a valid Triton kernel.
+In reinforcement learning, reward design is critical, as poorly aligned signals can lead to reward hacking, where the model exploits loopholes rather than achieving the intended objectives.
+We identify specific Triton failure modes, such as ignoring core kernel functionality, that are often missed by conventional reward designs based solely on unit tests.
+To mitigate this, we develop fine grained verification layers that rigorously assess code quality across multiple dimensions.

+For a generated output $o$ and a corresponding reference PyTorch code $g$, we introduce verifiers that evaluate the following aspects: \begin{itemize}[leftmargin=*] \item $\texttt{valid}$: A binary verifier to check output code is syntactically and functionally valid Triton code.
+It is defined as $\texttt{valid}(o) = \texttt{syntax}(o) \cdot \texttt{func}(o)$, where: \begin{itemize}[leftmargin=.5cm] \item $\texttt{syntax}$ : A binary verifier that assesses whether code $o^\text{code}$ is valid Triton syntax.
+We use a rule-based linter to verify the presence of Triton kernels annotated with @triton.jit. \item $\texttt{func}$: A binary functionality verifier to detect whether $o^\text{code}$ constitutes a valid Triton kernel.
 Syntax checks alone are insufficient, since models may output code that superficially passes verification but defers computations to high-level PyTorch modules (e.g., torch.nn, @) or hardcodes constants, as in Figure~\ref{fig:invalid_example} (b).
-To address this, we combine a rule-based linter—which ensures Triton kernels are invoked and flags reliance on PyTorch modules—with an LLM-based judge that evaluates semantic correctness against task specifications. \end{itemize}
+To address this, we combine a rule-based linter, which detects actual calls of Triton kernels and flags reliance on PyTorch modules, combined with an LLM-based judge (Qwen3-235B-Instruct~\citep{qwen3tech}) that evaluates semantic correctness against task specifications.
+In Appendix~\ref{sec:appendix:cheating_detector}, we provide additional details on the LLM judge used for functionality verification. \end{itemize} See Figure~\ref{fig:invalid_example} for the illustration of invalid Triton codes that fail syntax and functionality checks.

-\item $\texttt{compiled}$: A binary verifier that checks whether the generated Triton code can be successfully compiled without errors.
+\item $\texttt{compiled}$: A binary verifier that checks whether a Triton code can be successfully compiled without errors.

-\item $\texttt{correct}$: A binary verifier that evaluates whether the generated Triton code produces correct outputs by compiling and comparing its results against those of the reference PyTorch code using provided test input $x$.
+\item $\texttt{correct}$: A binary verifier that evaluates whether a Triton code produces correct outputs by compiling and comparing its results against those of the reference code $g$ for five random test inputs $\{x_l\}_{l=1}^{5}$.

-\item $\texttt{speedup}$: A scalar score that quantifies the execution time improvement of the generated Triton code relative to the reference PyTorch implementation.
-For a prompt $q$ with reference Pytorch code $q^\text{ref}$ and corresponding triton code $o^\text{code}$ generated, speed-up is defined as, given test input $x$,
+\item $\texttt{speedup}$: A scalar score that quantifies the execution time improvement of the generated Triton code $o^\text{code}$ relative to the reference code $g$.
+For a test input $x$,

-where $\tau(\cdot, x)$ measure the runtimes of given code and input $x$. \end{itemize} For notational simplicity, for a given prompt $q$ and output sample $o_i$, we define $v(q,o_i)$ as $v_i$ any verification function $v$ throughout the paper.